Report requirements

 C79 Sources listed in the “References” section must be referenced within the text at least once.

-C80 The (nonlinear) equations of motion that describe the system to be controlled must be correct.
+C80 The (nonlinear) equations of motion that describe the system to be controlled must be presented and correct.
 If these equations of motion are not already in standard form, then the process of putting them in standard form must be described and the result must be correct.

 C85 The rank of the controllability matrix (or, some alternative measure like its determinant or its smallest singular value) must be stated, and the correct conclusion must be drawn about whether or not the state space model is controllable.